-Elizabeth Parker Hut is one of the most popular options to explore the Lake O’Hara area.
-It’s arguably the ACC’s most popular hut and in order to secure a summer, booking requires entering a lottery in October.
+The Elizabeth Parker Hut is one of the most popular options for exploring the Lake O’Hara area.
+It’s arguably the ACC’s most popular hut, and in order to secure a summer, booking requires entering a lottery in October.
 The summer season occurs from mid-June to the first of October.

-Inside the hut is enough room for 24 campers with bunk beds, wood stove, propane cookstoves, kitchen utensils, communal lounge, and outhouses.
-The hut is located 1 km from the bus stop and 500 meters from Lake O’Hara.
-If you love to cross country ski or backcountry ski consider making a visit to the hut in the winter when bookings are relatively easy.
+The hut has enough room for 24 campers with bunk beds, a wood stove, propane cook stoves, kitchen utensils, a communal lounge, and outhouses.
+The hut is 1 km from the bus stop and 500 meters from Lake O’Hara.
+If you love to cross-country or backcountry ski, consider visiting the hut in the winter when bookings are relatively easy.

-If you’re able to secure a booking you’re able to book a spot on the shuttle bus with the ACC.
-Reservations are not transferable and there is a strict cancelation policy.
-During the summer the huts costs are $35 per person per night for ACC members and $45 pp/pn for non-members.
-For more information, I’d check out the ACC’s website with COVID happening they were forced to change the reservation policy for 2020 and likely 2021.
+If you can secure a booking, you can book a spot on the shuttle bus with the ACC.
+Reservations are not transferable, and there is a strict cancellation policy.
+During the summer, the huts cost $40 per person per night for ACC members and $50 pp/pn for non-members.
+For exclusive access to the hut, prices are $1000 for members and $1250 for non-members.
+For more information, check out the ACC’s website.

-Some of the trail work done by early members of the ACC make the hikes worthy visitations alone.
-A particular highlight for us is the stonework that leads past Lake Oesa to Abbot Pass.
+Some of the trail work done by early members of the ACC makes the hikes worthy of visitation alone.
+A highlight for us is the stonework that leads past Lake Oesa to Abbot Pass.
 It’s possible to combine all of these hikes for large circuits.